 SnowSchool has long been a bridge for students to connect snow science and winter recreation.
 This year, thanks to a partnership with the National Aeronautics and Space Administration’s (NASA) SnowEx program, we’re excited to add a citizen science element that will give our students a role in helping scientists do the important work of measuring and monitoring the snowpack.

-The 2019-20 NASA SnowEx mission aims to further advance new technology to remotely detect snow density (water content) from aircraft and, ultimately, an orbiting satellite.
-WWA ambassador and Boise State University snow scientist Hans-Peter Marshall is leading the mission, and several of the aircraft flight paths in CA, ID, UT and CO will go directly over SnowSchool sites.
+The NASA SnowEx mission aims to further advance new technology to remotely detect snow density (water content) from aircraft and, ultimately, an orbiting satellite.
+WWA ambassador and Boise State University snow scientist Hans-Peter Marshall is among the scientists leading the mission, and several of the aircraft flight paths in AK, CA, ID, UT and CO will go directly over SnowSchool sites between 2019 and 2023.
 NASA scientists need students to collect snow density samples on the ground and, with help from our partners at Community Snow Observations, send to researchers to compare to the data collect from aircraft.
 This is an exciting an opportunity for SnowSchool students!
 Read more.

 How SnowSchool Sites can Participate

 Its easy!
 Watch this short tutorial to learn how to participate in SnowEx or Community Snow Observations!
 SnowEx campaigns only happen in a few select locations every winter.
 SnowSchool sites can prepare for an upcoming SnowEx collaboration or a collaboration with the eventual NASA snow science satellite by working to integrate the citizen snow science resources presented below.

 Become a NASA Snow Scientist!
 (SnowEx for 3rd-5th Grade)

 Become a NASA snow scientist!
 (Citizen Snow Science for 9th-12th Grade)